System Design Space

 Typical threat scenarios

-Compromised upstream dependency
+Compromised external dependency

 Risk: Malicious code from a third-party package reaches production.

-Artifact substitution in registry
+Artifact substitution in a registry

 CI runner or token takeover